-Innovation Services Lead, Senior Lecturer
+Innovation Services Lead, Director of Undergraduate Programmes

 I have a BSc in Business Economics from the University of Portsmouth, an MSc in Economics from the University of Southampton, and am currently completing a PhD thesis on ‘Sports Economics’ at the University of Portsmouth.

 I am a Principal Lecturer in Economics and Finance, Director of Undergraduate economics courses, and Innovation Services lead for Portsmouth Business School.

 My main strands of research are: Regional economics; environmental policy; economics of professional sports; corruption and malpractice.
 These areas of research are applications of economic theory and empirical tools to solve real world problems.